 - This study reports experience from an ecology journal that switched from non-blind to blind reviewing.
 After the switch, they found a significant (~8%) increase in the acceptance rate for female-first-authored submissions.
 To put it another way, they saw a 33% increase in the fraction of published papers whose first author is female (28% -> 37%).
 Keep in mind that this is not a controlled experiment, so it proves correlation but not causation, and there appears to be controversy in the literature about the work.
 So it as at most a plausibility result that gender bias could be present in the sciences, but far from definitive.

-Snodgrass’ studies includes some of these, and more.
+Snodgrass’ studies include some of these and more.